 Try an Eye-Catching Flush Mount

-Does your kitchen only have overhead lighting?
-Improve form and function by adding a plug-in or hardwired task wall light.
-Not only will it make your space feel layered and chic, it will also create a moodier ambiance that will make you want to cook and help with the minute tasks that you normally would have executed in the dark.
+If you're working with simple overhead lighting in the kitchen, improve the room's form and function by adding a plug-in or hardwired task wall light.
+Not only will it make your space feel layered and chic, but it can create a moody ambiance that makes cooking even more enjoyable.

 Drop a Low Pendant in the Bathroom

-Most run-of-the-mill apartments only have overhead lighting in the bathroom, but it's less than ideal for getting ready in the morning, especially if the space is low on natural light.
-To make your bathroom lighting more dimensional, add sconces flanking the vanity mirror, or, if you're looking for a more space-saving solution, try hanging a low pendant from the ceiling to come down to the height where a sconce would be.
+Most run-of-the-mill apartments have only overhead lighting in the bathroom, which is less than ideal for getting ready in the morning—especially if the room is low on natural light.
+To make your bathroom lighting more dimensional, add funky sconces flanking the vanity mirror.
+If you're looking for a more space-saving solution, try styling a low pendant that hangs at the standard height of a sconce.

 Add a Variety of Light Sources